rahil627/rahils-notepad/README.md

 one final copy of everything (db, theme, uploads, plugins, etc.) by a few different plugins

 i'm leaving the rest of the crap here until one day i sort it out...
+-

+the theme was moved to the rahil-web-site-theme repo